Hohnik/Hohnik/README.md

 ⚡ Fun fact: I had a drastic career change from Child educator to Computer Scientist

-What I like, learn, try and can from 1 to 10
+What I like, learn and try from 1 to 10